milyin/async-object/README.md

     async pub fn async_get_color(...) -> Option<Color>
 }
  ```
-Note Option return type for weak wrapper WBackground.
-If all instance of Background are destroyed,
-the BackgroundImpl is dropped too.
-Remaining WBackground instances starts to return None for all method calls.

-The difference between normal and async proxy methods is in their way to mutex access.
-The synchronous methods are just
-waiting for mutex unlock.
-The async methods tries to access the mutex and if it's locked puts asynchronous task to sleep
-until mutex is released, allowing other tasks to continue on this worker.

 There is also event pub/sub support.
 For example:
 ```
 enum ButtonEvent { Press, Release }